joelouthan/Theologicus/src/doctrine-christ-saves/19-what-shall-we-say.md.md

 <img class="intro-right" src="/images/book-ccss-3.jpg">

-# What is Ours to Do?
+# What Shall We Say to These Things?